This article is more of a proposal so feel free to comment and share your concerns and expertise.

 We might keep everything in

-The added advantages will be reduced local development and production parity.
+The added advantages will be increased local development and production parity.
 It is a minimum requirement of a decent development workflow.

-A pleasant side effect might me viability of most demanded shared-hosting feature.
+A pleasant side effect might be the viability of most demanded shared-hosting feature.
 The processes running in composer are run in isolation!

 This is not going to be easy.
 There are many decisions to be made that will affect all of us.